 The worst air conditioning emergency is to not have it function at all.
-This could even be worse when an AC outage happens at the wrong time, such as the hottest month of the year.
+This could even be worse when an Air Conditioner outage happens at the wrong time, such as the hottest month of the year.
 Until then, what are you really supposed to do?

 As they say, prevention is key.
 To handle some of the most common AC outage scenarios, we’ve curated a list you must keep in mind.
 Read on to discover what you need to do in the event of an AC outage.